60KW High Frequency Induction Melting Furnace

 Most modern foundries use this type of induction furnace, and now also more iron foundries are replacing cupolas with induction furnaces to melt cast iron, as the former emit lots of dust and other pollutants.

 (1) Fast heating speed, high production efficiency, less oxidative decarburization, saving material and forging cost.

 (2) Excellent working environment, improve workers’ working environment and company image, no pollution, low energy consumption

 (3) Uniform heating, minimal temperature difference between core and high temperature control.

 |60KW High Frequency Induction Melting Furnace|

 |Packing Method||Wooden Box|

-2) Japan Nichicon electrolytic capacitor (filter capacitor).
+2) It contains Japan Nichicon electrolytic capacitor (filter capacitor).

-4) International advanced all-solid-state semiconductor power devices.
+4) This induction melting furnace uses international advanced all-solid-state semiconductor power devices.